mellow5163/KNN_book_recommender/README.md

       cd KNN_book_recommender

-To set up the Reach front end for this recommender, install the project locally:
+To set up the Reach frontend for this recommender, install the project locally:

       npm install